twilio/authy-devise/README.md

 ## I18n

-The install generator also copy a `Devise Authy` i18n file which you can find at:
+The install generator also copies a `Devise Authy` i18n file which you can find at:

     config/locales/devise.authy.en.yml